MatthewThePham/Matthew/readme.md

 ## Development of skill
 This skill uses the [Alexa Skills Kit SDK 2.0 for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) for Alexa skill libraries.
-The API resources we used was [mapquest open geocoding](https://developer.mapquest.com/documentation/open/geocoding-api/) to get lat and lng from the user's location.
+The API resources we used was [Opencagedata](https://opencagedata.com/demo) for forward/reverse geocoding.
-We used the fetched user's lat and lng into an [overpass query](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_API_by_Example) to get selected areas in a 5 mile radius in that location.
+We used the fetched user's lat and lng into an [overpass query](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_API_by_Example) to get selected areas in a 10 mile radius in that location.
 Programming language used was Node.js.
 To use asyc/await in node.js, you must select Node.js version 8.10 during lambda runtime.

 ### Installation